adorsys/XS2A-Sandbox/docs/running-modelbank.md

 Remember that after you update the project you should rebuild it - command **make** or **make all** from Makefile.

-4.Open [Developer Portal](http://localhost:4206) and follow the manual to start working with ModelBank.
+4.Open [Developer Portal](http://localhost:4206) and follow the manual to try XS2A endpoints.
+Using Developer Portal you can try the Payment flow and Consent flow in Redirect mode.
+This means you will be redirected to Online Banking application to process your payments and consents.
+Developer Portal is provided for supporting the convenient way to send requests to XS2A system with testing purposes.
+To test the main flows, you may use out-of-box bank customers which are listed below.

+5.By opening [TPP UI](http://localhost:4205) you can register your own TPP and manage its users and their accounts.
+Before using TPP UI functionality, you need to create your own TPP and then login with its credentials.

+6.Opening [Online Banking](http://localhost:4400) allows you to login as a bank customer.
+Default users are provided out-of-box, their logins are:

+-   marion.mueller (no SCA methods)
+-   anton.brueckner (1 SCA method)
+-   max.musterman (several SCA methods)

+with the password `12345` for all those users.

-5.Stop running containers in terminal with key combination **Control + C**.
+7.Stop running containers in terminal with key combination **Control + C**.
+Please note, that it takes some time to stop all the modules, so be patient and do not kill them with `-force` key.

-6.Afterwards you can remove all the ModelBank containers from Docker with the following command:
+8.Afterwards you can remove all the ModelBank containers from Docker with the following command:

 ```sh
 > docker-compose rm -s -f -v